0. Introduction

 Management ensures that:

-b) Planning of the Quality Management System is carried out in order to meet the requirements of this specification.
+- Planning of the Quality Management System is carried out to meet the requirements of this specification.

-XXX shall determine and define external and internal issues that are relevant to its purpose and strategic goal(s) and that affect its ability to meets the intended result(s) of the Quality Management System.
-Organization contexts related to internal & external issues that are relevant and can affect its ability to achieve intended results of the QMS are identified and documented by the respective departments with proposed actions.
-Information about these external and internal issues are regularly monitored and reviewed.
+XXX shall determine and define external and internal issues that are relevant to its purpose and strategic goal(s) and that affect its ability to meet the intended result(s) of the Quality Management System.
+Organizational contexts related to internal & external issues that are relevant and can affect its ability to achieve the intended results of the QMS are identified and documented by the respective departments with proposed actions.
+Information about these external and internal issues is regularly monitored and reviewed.

 XXX has determined interested parties that are relevant to the QMS such as customers, owners/shareholders, Black Gold personnel, and suppliers/channel partners.
-The interested parties for XXX include Clients, Principals/Service Providers, Employees, Higher Management, Government / Regulatory Bodies.
-The needs and expectations of interested parties are identified and taken care by the departments.
-Management of XXX is always committed to fulfill the needs and expectations of all interested parties.
+The interested parties for XXX include Clients, Principals/Service Providers, Employees, Higher Management, and Government / Regulatory Bodies.
+The departments identify and take care of the needs and expectations of interested parties.
+Management of XXX is always committed to fulfilling the needs and expectations of all interested parties.
 The main needs and expectations of the interested parties are given below.

 4.1.5 Communication